 His career in architecture is recorded through more than 80 architectural projects from his work on Punjab agricultural universities in the 1960s, in Chandigarh in the 1970s and from his firm, Arcon Architects, established in 1982 with his daughter Chetna Purnami.
 His time as a junior architect on the Chandigarh Capitol Project in the 1950s is sparsely recorded in the fonds, but some photographs from this time are included.
 Prakash’s career as an academic at the Chandigarh College of Architecture from 1968-1980 and his continued research afterwards are well documented through his writings, publications, reference material and correspondence.
 His research on subjects such as environmentalism, sustainability, Chandigarh and urbanisation are predominant in these materials.
 The fonds also records Prakash’s views on architectural issues and advocacy through his personal diaries, correspondence with friends, family and colleagues, and documents from his involvement in architectural organizations.

 His other professional endeavours, including architectural photography, art and his amateur theatre career are also well documented.
 Photographic materials dating from before 1970 show his early interest in photography.
-The records also capture Prakash’s interest in modern art early in his career, his sketches and paintings, his exhibitions and his long-term involvement in the Lalit Kala Akademi (art school) after 1980.
+The records also capture Prakash’s interest in modern art early in his career, his sketches and paintings, his exhibitions and his long-term involvement in the Lalit Kala Akademi (art academy) after 1980.
 Finally, Prakash’s role as director, set-designer and actor with his theatre troop Abhinet are documented, along with his architectural interest in theatre design and construction.

 Many of the materials in this fonds are fragile.
 Extra vigilance is required during handling.

 Prior to their transfer to the CCA, materials in the Aditya Prakash fonds had no discernable order.